YunMu-MC/Eclipse-Canticle/Eclipse Canticle/README.md

 - 📝 Providing feedback and testing
 - 🌍 Helping with translations

-Please use the email to report the problem
+Please use the email to report the problem or https://github.com/YunMu-MC/Eclipse-Canticle/issues
 ### 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.